Art/Art.github.io/demo/5w/readme.md

 * Taking ideas that used to be mainframe only and making them work in your browser
 * Coding for STEM peeps to read easily instead of coding to impress programmers

-Programmers look at the code and say: WRF, too much linear algebra
+Programmers look at the code and say: WTF, too much linear algebra

 Engineers and designers look at the code and say: finally code I can understand